-NRS 212.140 is the Nevada law which prohibits communicating with or contacting an inmate without official permission.
-This crime is a misdemeanor carrying up to six months in jail and/or $1,000 in fines.
+NRS § 212.140 is the Nevada law that prohibits communicating with or contacting an inmate without official permission.
+This offense is a misdemeanor punishable by up to six months in jail and/or $1,000 in fines.

 In this article, our Las Vegas criminal defense attorneys discuss: